Ronnie Spector of The Ronettes has died at age 78

 Singer Ronnie Spector, who founded the girl group The Ronettes in 1961, has died after a brief battle with cancer.
 She was 78.

-"Our beloved earth angel, Ronnie, peacefully left this world today," her family writes on the singer's website.
+"Our beloved earth angel, Ronnie, peacefully left this world today," her family wrote on the singer's website Wednesday.
 "She was with family and in the arms of her husband, Jonathan.
 Ronnie lived her life with a twinkle in her eye, a spunky attitude, a wicked sense of humor and a smile on her face.
 She was filled with love and gratitude.
 Her joyful sound, playful nature and magical presence will live on in all who knew, heard or saw her."

-Spector was born in Spanish Harlem and founded The Ronettes when she was in her teens.
+Spector was born in Spanish Harlem.
+While still in her teens, she founded The Ronettes, which also featured her older sister Estelle Bennett and their cousin Nedra Talley.
 "Be My Baby," "Walking In The Rain," and "Do I Love You" were among the string of pop hits the girl group recorded.

 She was married to Phil Spector, the producer and writer of many of those hits.
-Spector abused her, and they divorced; Ronnie Spector chronicled the abuse in her 1990 memoir, Be My Baby: How I Survived Mascara, Miniskirts, and Madness.
+Spector abused her, and forbade her from performing; they divorced in the early 1970s; Ronnie Spector chronicled the abuse in her 1990 memoir, Be My Baby: How I Survived Mascara, Miniskirts, and Madness.

+She recorded "Be My Baby" at age 16, as she told WHYY's Fresh Air in 1987.
+"It was incredible because there I was in California, recording," she recalled, "and I'd never left New York.
+I'd never been out of New York in my whole life.
+And there I am on a plane going to California by myself, without the other two Ronettes, just to do a lead part.
+And I mean, I remember being in the ladies' room at the New York airport just singing in the bathroom, 'cause I don't read music or anything, and I don't play any instruments.
+So it was like you had to just learn it over and over."

 The family writes that, in lieu of flowers, Spector requested donations be made "to your local women's shelter or to the American Indian College Fund."